duncanbradley/thesis/related_work.md

 Okan et al. (2012) found that
 Boy et al (2014) developed a new method Garcia-Retamero et al. (2016) developed a new method due to the length and potential negative consequences of previous tests (i.e. inducing anxiety).
 Based on prior work developing numeracy scales through subjective judgements.
 The 5-item version is a refined version of the 10-item subjective scale, based on the items which most strongly correlated with the objective measure, and actually performs better than the 10-item scale.
 Final items focused on skills (how good are you at …)  more than preferences ( do you like ….) .
 Diverse participant pool (US m-turkers, UGs in Spain, surgeons and patients in Spanish hospitals).
 Captures variation in both objective abilities but also metacognition - beliefs about own abilities/skills.
 Okan et al. (2016) found
+Driessen (2022) say that Okan (2016) report that literacy is postively associated with comprehension of misleading charts.
 [more papers using the subjective scale](https://scholar.google.com/scholar?cites=12562930392859617416&as_sdt=2005&sciodt=0,5&hl=en)
 Lee et al. (2017) - justification for creating the VLAT Camba et al. (2022) suggest that the ability to detect misleading charts should be considered an important feature of data visualisation literacy.
 Ge et al. (2023) noted that previous work on visualisation literacy has focused on interpretation of well-designed charts.
 Despite this, the ability to make sense of poorly designed charts is also relevant.
 Good approach - not to ask Ps whether they think the charts are misleading, but to intersperse misleading and honest charts within a test and measure accuracy.
 Develop a robust test of 30 items to assess ability to accurately comprehend deceptive designs.
 Ge et al. (2023) suggest that sufficient attention and critical thinking can help combat misleading visualisations.
 However, some cognitive biases are persistent even against these efforts.
 Perhaps this is where the distiction between correctness and interpretation comes in (see Correll et al., 2020, Yang et al., 2021 Stone et al., 2015).

 Why have I chosen this specific measure?
+It’s been used in similar studies e.g. Yang et al. (2021), Mantri et al. (2022).
+It is also likely to be more sensitive than Okan et al.’s  (2019) scale given it ranges from 0-30, rather than 1-4.

 # Accessibility